zamanianlab/ZamanianLabDocs/docs/labmanual.md

 **Primers:** Make **100 uM** lab stocks of each primer oligo and store in Oligo Stocks box (-20C).
 Add 10*Y (uL) volume to lyophilized primer, where Y is nmol yield to make 100 uM stocks.
 Keep 10 uM (1:10 of stock) dilutions of primers in your own personal boxes for personal use.
 Re-order the original stock primer before it runs out.

-### B. Lab Plasmids
+### B. Plasmids

-**Naming: pMZ####** | **Storage: "Lab Plasmids" box (-80C)**
+**Lab Plasmids** | **Naming: pMZ####** | **Storage: "Lab Plasmids" box (-80C)**

 Lab Plasmids are plasmids created or designed by our lab for long-term use and storage.
-Place one tube of purified plasmic (label: **pMZ####**, **Concentration**, and **Date**) in the Lab Plasmids box (-80C) and another in the Plasmids box (-20C).
+Place one tube of purified plasmic (label: **pMZ####**, **Concentration**, and **Date**) in the "Lab Plasmids" box (-80C) and another in the "Lab Plasmids" box (-20C).
 Update Quartzy with the location of the plasmid and antibiotic resistance information.
 Use the stock in -20C for all molecular biology purposes.
 When that stock has been depleted, transfer the backup stock from -80C to -20C, and inoculate liquid media with the frozen bacterial stock to replace the plasmid stock in -80C.
 All intermediary vectors using for cloning that are unlikely to be used for other purposes should be stored in personal boxes until no longer needed.

-### C. Commercial Plasmids
-**Naming: Original Name ** | **Storage: "Commercial Plasmids" box (-80C)**
+**Commercial Plasmids** | **Naming: Original Name ** | **Storage: "Commercial Plasmids" box (-80C)**

-Commercial (external) plasmids are plasmids we have received as gifts or ordered from vendors.
-Place one tube of purified plasmic (label: **Original Name**, **Concentration**, and **Date**) in the Commercial Plasmids box (-80C) and another in the Commerical Plasmids box (-20C).
+Commercial (external) Plasmids are plasmids we have received as gifts or ordered from vendors.
+Place one tube of purified plasmic (label: **Original Name**, **Concentration**, and **Date**) in the "Commercial Plasmids" box (-80C) and another in the "Commercial Plasmids" box (-20C).
 Update Quartzy with the location of the plasmid, origin of the plasmid (journal or lab citation), URL to the vector sequence if possible, and antibiotic resistance information.
 Use the stock in -20C for all molecular biology purposes.
 When that stock has been depleted, transfer the backup stock from -80C to -20C, and inoculate liquid media with the frozen bacterial stock to replace the plasmid stock in -80C.

-### D. Plasmids note
-All completed (inventoried) plasmid sequences should be deposited into the designated lab plasmid Benchling project.
+**Plasmids note:** All completed (inventoried) plasmid sequences should be deposited into the designated lab plasmid Benchling project.
 Additionally, plasmid sequences and image maps should be exported to ```/LabInventory/Plasmid_Export/```.

 ### E. Transformed Bacteria
 **Storage: 2 copies (-80C) + 1 copy (liquid N2)**